nkzawa/socket.io-stream/README.md

 fs.createReadStream(filename).pipe(stream);
 ```

+You can stream data from a client to server, and vice versa.

 ### Browser
 This module can be used on the browser.
-To do so, just copy the file to a public directory.
+To do so, just copy a file to a public directory.

     $ cp node_modules/socket.io-stream/socket.io-stream.js somewhere/public/

-You can also use [browserify](http://github.com/substack/node-browserify) to build this library manually.
+You can also use [browserify](http://github.com/substack/node-browserify) to build manually.

     $ npm install browserify -g
     $ cd node_modules/socket.io-stream
     $ browserify index.js -s ss > socket.io-stream.js

-Browser:
 ```html
 <input id="file" type="file" />